Academic Options

 Step 4: Bachelors Degree Completion

-Bellevue College offers several Bachelors of Applied Science degree options for current registered Nuclear Medicine professionals.
-These degree completion options are designed to prepare professionals for advanced modality exams as well as management positions seeking imaging professionals with advanced degrees.
-These degree completion is called a 2+2 model meaning you come in with a 2 year degree (from any regionally accredited institution) and complete your last 2 years at Bellevue College to earn your 4 year Bachelors degree!
+Bellevue College offers several Bachelor of Applied Science degree options for current registered Nuclear Medicine professionals.
+These include the Technology concentration in the Radiation and Imaging Sciences degree; the Healthcare Management and Leadership degree; and the Healthcare Informatics degree.
+All are based on the “2+2 model,” meaning you come in with a 2-year professional/technical degree and complete your last 2 years at Bellevue College to earn your 4-year Bachelor’s degree!

 Learn more about the nuclear medicine BAS degree options…